 If you are a first time visitor, use Dealchecker to get the best late deals as you prepare to be marveled at the city’s unmatched beauty.

-With a city such as Venice, it is no surprise it’s once of the most beautiful cities in Italy.
-Here, it is hard to know where to begin in terms of tourist attractions.
+With a city such as Venice, it is no surprise it’s one of the most beautiful cities in Italy.
 The city is home to St. Marks Basilica, one of the world’s renowned churches.
 Canale Grande, Ponte de Rialto, and Palazzo Rezzonico are some other attractions that are a must-see for any tourist.

 Tip: A trip to this amazing city would not be complete without taking a ride on the Vaporetto, across the lagoon to see the talented glassworkers at Murano.

-Verona is another Italian city you cannot afford not to visit.
-Most tourists are marveled at the city’s architecture and art.
+Verona is another Italian city you cannot afford to miss if you’re in the north.
+Most tourists marvel at the city’s architecture and art.

 Arena di Verona, also known as the Roman Amphitheater, is one of the best-preserved arenas Venice has to offer the world.
 It hosts the Verona Opera festival that offers an unforgettable musical experience.